 Who profited from the financial crisis?

-The 2008 financial crisis and the Great Recession that followed presented many opportunities.
+The 2008 financial crisis and the Great Recession didn't just bring about challenges; they also opened up a wealth of opportunities.

-In response, the stock market panicked and plunged.
-A bank-led wave of asset seizures swept through the economy.
+In response, the stock market panicked and plunged, and a bank-led wave of asset seizures swept through the economy.

-The Great Recession followed to force business mergers, acquisitions, and liquidations, as well as corporate and personal bankruptcies.
+The Great Recession followed, forcing business mergers, acquisitions, liquidations, and many corporate and personal bankruptcy filings.

 What happened in the Great Recession?